Azure/azure-sdk-for-net/sdk/changeanalysis/Azure.ResourceManager.ChangeAnalysis/README.md

-# Microsoft Azure Change Analysis Management client library for .NET
+# Microsoft Azure Change Analysis management client library for .NET

 Microsoft Azure Change Analysis detects various types of changes, from the infrastructure layer through application deployment.
 Change Analysis is a subscription-level Azure resource provider that: